 Even if you despise selfies, you have to admit you’ve probably taken one at some stage.
 I bet you even realized it’s harder than it looks.
 As winter draws to an end and you’re looking forward to perfecting your selfie-taking skills this summer, here are a few great Android Apps you may not have heard of that are worth trying.

 In no particular order here are Five of the best Selfie Apps available on Android.
 Some of them you may have heard of, some of them you may not have.
-For obvious reasons we have decided to skip Snapchat and Instagram as being an avid fan of selfies, you’ve already mastered them.
+For obvious reasons we have decided to skip Snapchat and Instagram as avid fans of selfies, you’ve already mastered them.

-First off the mark is Candy Camera, quite a well-known app for the selfie taker, being quite intuitive, with a nice clean interface.
-One of the best features of this app is that it allows you to take real-time enhanced pictures by using swipe enabled filters, so you can see what your selfie will look like before you even capture it.
+First off the mark is Candy Camera, quite a well-known app for the selfie taker, it's quite intuitive and has a nice clean interface.
+One of the best features of this app, apart from looking sleek is that it allows you to take real-time enhanced pictures by using swipe enabled filters, so you can see what your selfie will look like before you even capture it.

 - Plenty of beautifying functions, such as slimming, lipstick, concealer, and blush etc.